tomasz-oponowicz/spoken_language_dataset/README.md

 The second approach has been taken.

-LibriVox recordings were used to prepare the dataset.
+[LibriVox recordings][lv] were used to prepare the dataset.
+Particular attention was paid to a big variety of unique speakers.
+Big variance forces the model to concentrate more on language properties than a specific voice.
-Samples are equally balanced between languages, genders and speakers.
+Samples are equally balanced between languages, genders and speakers in order not to favour any subgroup.

-The dataset is divided into train and test sets.
+Finally the dataset is divided into train and test set.
 Speakers present in the test set, are not present in the train set.
-This is essential to test a generalization error.
+This helps estimate a generalization error.

 The core of the train set is based on 420 minutes (2520 samples) of original recordings.
 After applying several audio transformations (pitch, speed and noise) the train set was extended to 12180 minutes (73080 samples).
 The test set contains 90 minutes (540 samples) of original recordings.
 No data augmentation has been applied.

+Original recordings contain 90 unique speakers.
+The number of unique speakers was increased by adjusting pitch (8 different levels) and speed (8 different levels).
+After applying audio transformations there are 1530 unique speakers.

 ## Data structure